 Amount available £200 per week for 6-8 weeks (maximum £1600).

 Who is eligible?
 Students must be in the vacation prior to their final year (i.e. usually the holiday between 2nd and 3rd year).
 They should be predicted a 2.1 degree or higher.
 Supervisors must be members of the Biochem Soc.
-Eligible staff at Leicester include: Prof John Schwabe, Dr Russell Wallis, Dr Raj Patel, Dr Ralf Schmid, Dr Mohammed El Mezgueldi and Helen O’Hare .
+Eligible staff at Leicester include: Prof John Schwabe, Prof Russell Wallis, Dr Raj Patel, Dr Ralf Schmid, Dr Mohammed El Mezgueldi and Helen O’Hare .
+Dr Andrew Young has also indicated a willingness to supervise a student this summer.

 Who applies?
 Supervisor applies on behalf of a named student (not transferable)

 Link Details from Biochem Soc website

-Amount available Maximum of 8 weeks at a maximum of £150 per week
+Amount available Maximum of 8 weeks at a maximum of £200 per week (for those living away from home; £100pw for those living at home)

 Who is eligible?
 Students who have undertaken at least two years of study on a degree that includes physiological science.
 Supervisors must be members of the Physiological Society and can only supervise maximum of one vacation student per year.
 Eligible staff at Leicester include Dr Tom Matheson, Dr Nina Storey and Dr Catherine Vial.